elsa33eed/NFT-market/README.md

 <h2>About the project</h2>

   <p>A <b>PNFT Market</b> website is an online platform that allows users to buy images for personal use.
-The website provides an easy-to-use interface for searching, comparing, and reserving NFT from a wide selection of images that vary in design, size, and price.</p>
+This is a Sign in and Sign up page for PNFT Market.
+A NFT is Non-fungible token.
+“Non-fungible” more or less means that it’s unique and can’t be replaced with something else.</p>

 👉 Live Demo: <a href='https://pnft-market.vercel.app/' target="_blank">Live Demo</a>